 How To Perform An IT Data Wipe

 IT professionals need to know how to perform the IT data wipe, especially if they have data on their system that might be important to protect.
-Data wipe a software-based method of overwriting all existing data on an external hard drive or other digital storage media by using zeroes and ones, usually one at a time to overwrite all data on all partitions of the media.
-Data wiping is generally done to prevent corruption of the external hard drive so that the information can be accessed when it is needed again.
+Data wipe a software-base method of overwriting all existing data on an external hard drive or other digital storage media by using zeroes and ones, usually one at a time to overwrite all data on all partitions of the media.
+Data wiping is generally done to prevent corruption of the external hard drive so that the information can be access when it is need again.

-Another option that is also very effective is to use a software program that does the complete data wipe of all available drives.
-Such software is not only suitable for wiping all the necessary data, but also allows the user to back up the data so that it can be restored in the case of data loss.
+Another option that is also very effective is to use a software program.
+That does the complete IT Data Wipe of all available drives.
+Such software is not only suitable for wiping all the necessary data.
+But also allows the user to back up the data.
+So that it can be restore in the case of data loss.

-One final option to learn how to perform the IT data wipe is to purchase a program that does the full data wipe of all available drives.
+One final option to learn how to perform the wipe is to purchase a program.
+That does the full data wipe of all available drives.
 This option is usually more expensive than a necessary wipe.
 Still, it is advantageous since it can remove all the data on all hard drives.